TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

 .. method:: ArgumentParser.convert_arg_line_to_args(arg_line)

-   Arguments that are read from a file (see the *fromfile_prefix_chars* keyword argument to the :class:`ArgumentParser` constructor) are read one argument per line. :meth:`convert_arg_line_to_args` can be overridden for fancier reading.
+   Arguments that are read kutoka a file (see the *kutokafile_prefix_chars* keyword argument to the :class:`ArgumentParser` constructor) are read one argument per line. :meth:`convert_arg_line_to_args` can be overridden for fancier reading.

-   This method takes a single argument *arg_line* which is a string read from the argument file.
-It returns a list of arguments parsed from this string.
+   This method takes a single argument *arg_line* which is a string read kutoka the argument file.
+It returns a list of arguments parsed kutoka this string.
-   The method is called once per line read from the argument file, in order.
+   The method is called once per line read kutoka the argument file, in order.

    A useful override of this method is one that treats each space-separated word as an argument.
 The following example demonstrates how to do this::

-    class MyArgumentParser(argparse.ArgumentParser):
+    kundi MyArgumentParser(argparse.ArgumentParser):
         def convert_arg_line_to_args(self, arg_line):
             return arg_line.split()